 Originally from Valdosta, Georgia, Kyle Luke and his wife, Cara, both graduated with a BA in Church Music from The Baptist College of Florida.
 Kyle then continued his education at Florida State University to receive his Master of Public Administration degree specializing in Nonprofit Management.

 After graduation, Kyle served as Director of Admissions and then Director of Development at The Baptist College of Florida before moving into development and administration at Florida Baptist Children’s Homes.
 For 16 years, he served bi-vocationally as a minister of music in several churches and enjoys being active in choir.
 He now serves as Vice President of Development and Communications at STCH Ministries.

 Kyle’s experience in adoptions, residential care, foster care, and maternity and family care has shaped his spiritual and intellectual foundation of service, as well as his approach to development.
 He believes his work in development allows him to fulfill his full-time call to serve children and families and to make a difference in the culture in which he lives.

 Kyle and Cara have been married since 1999 and have three wonderful sons – Garet, Grayson and Gabe.
-Kyle and his family worship at First Baptist Church, Beeville, and Cara teaches at Thomas Jefferson Intermediate School.
+Kyle and his family worship at First Baptist Church, Beeville, and Cara teaches at Moreno Middle School.

 Vice President of Family Counseling, Licensed Professional Counselor Supervisor, Licensed Marriage and Family Therapist